brockf/membrr/docs/template_tags.md

 *   Conditionals:

 	*   `active` - Subscription is still actively recurring.
-*   `active` - Subscription is still actively recurring.

     ```
     {if active}Your next charge will be {next_charge_date}{/if}